 — Project Brief

-As an outsider looking in on a subject and country I knew nothing about, I tried to be particularly conscious of ethnocentrism and the differing cultural sensibilities of the western and eastern world.
-I also did my best to remain objective in my research and only form an opinion once I'd acquired and vetted a substantial amount of well-sourced information from multiple scholarly viewpoints.
+As an outsider looking in on a country and subject I knew little about, I tried to be particularly conscious of ethnocentrism and the differing cultural sensibilities of the East and West.
+I also did my best to remain objective in my research and only form an opinion once I'd acquired and vetted a substantial amount of well-sourced information from multiple viewpoints.

 Empathy & Action

 While the goal of the campaign was to prompt social change in China, the need for awareness was globally reaching.
 One of the first questions we asked ourselves was, "How do we get people outside of China to care about this?"
-It would be crucial for our campaign to invoke genuine feelings of pathos, empathy, and to subsequently provide an intuitive and compelling route to meaningful action.
+Subsequently, we would need to provide them with an intuitive route to meaningful action.